VoronDesign/VoronUsers/printer_mods/Mac10goesBRRRT/BTT_PiTFT/readme.md

 # Overview:

 This mod adds a mount for the BigTreeTech PiTFT.
 Currently the mod works for the PiTFT70, but im planning on adding a 5" and 3,5" option.
+The Mount allows the doors to work without any mods and doesnt protude beyond the Skirts.
+It adds about 11cm to the depth of the printer.